 The PhD school will offer a platform for a fruitful interdisciplinary exchange which will allow PhD researchers to develop creative approaches to the study of racism and migration and to develop new insights.

 The programme consists of keynote lectures, discussions, interactive panels with scholars, artists, activists and practitioners and intensive feedback sessions.
-Each participant will present his or her work and be assigned a keynote speaker or local expert for one-on-one feedback.
+Each participant will present their work and be assigned a keynote speaker or local expert for one-on-one feedback.

 Day 1: From experiences to concepts: racism and discrimination in migration studies